GlobalLives/globallives/wp-content/plugins/google-sitemap-plugin/readme.txt

 3. Google Sitemap Extra Settings page.

 == Changelog ==

+= V2.8.7 - 31.01.2014 =
+* Update : We updated all functionality for wordpress 3.8.1.
+* Bugfix : Bug related on host name with HTTPS was fixed.

 = V2.8.6 - 16.01.2014 =
 * Bugfix : Bug related on The link which get's added to the robots.txt was fixed.